-Frequently Asked Questions About Hammock Tarps
+Frequently Asked Questions About Hammock Covers

-How to Pitch a Hammock Tarp
+How to Pitch a Hammock Rain Fly

 Since water always flows downhill, it is important to tie a drip line on your ridgeline.
 A drip line is a simple piece of rope or cloth that collects and drips off water before it has a chance to follow the ridgeline down to drip above your head.

-A splayed hammock tarp will provide the most ground cover in wet conditions but will block less wind than a tarp that is secured closer to the base of your hammock.
+A splayed tarp will provide the most ground cover in wet conditions but will block less wind than a tarp that is secured closer to the base of your hammock.

 HELP!
-My Hammock Tarp Is Sagging!
+My Tarp Is Sagging!

-A sagging hammock tarp can be annoying and can also let water pool, which could eventually cause a tear in the tarp itself.
+A sagging tarp can be annoying and can also let water pool, which could eventually cause a tear in the tarp itself.
 Generally, a sagging tarp means the ridgeline is not tight.
 Check your knots or tensioners to make sure they have not come loose.